 This seems to be everyone’s greatest fear, that they’ll put all of this time and effort into writing an eBook, put it out there for sale and then… crickets.
 There is a way to avoid this problem, though.
 You have to have a solid launch plan in place.
 When you take the time to get organized, make a detailed marketing plan, and warm up your audience to the idea of your eBook before it launches, sales will most definitely start rolling in on launch day.

 One of the most (well actually, probably the most) significant pieces of your launch plan is growing a focused, dedicated email list who is interested in learning more about your specific topic.
-That may seem like a daunting task, but it’s really a simple process, and you can learn all about it in our free email course, Build Your Launch List.

 I know the process of writing and launching an eBook can feel intimidating– believe me, I was very intimidated the first time I started down that road– but it is possible, and the rewards are great.
 With eBooks you can reach and help more people than with blog posts alone.
 You can establish authority in your niche and grow your blog by leaps and bounds.
 And you can create passive income streams that will continue to work for you over and over again, which is a pretty amazing thing!